bnidevs/ButtonParty/README.md

 Alex Pinkowski, Bill Ni, Brandon George, Sage Charity Griffiths

+:warning: **Warning: AWS Services have been closed, APK will no longer respond with proper values or responses**

 ## Game Logic

 Players are given a single button which will light up at random times throughout the day.